adonisjs/legacy.adonisjs.com/content/guides/http/exception-handling.md

 - Custom exceptions
 - Self handled exceptions
 - Explain the complete flow
-- Using a global exception handler to format all errors all per the spec
+- Using a global exception handler to format all errors as per some spec
+- Reporting errors to a 3rd party service
+- Rendering status pages
+- Youch pages vs production error pages
+- Exception context
+- Ignoring exceptions from getting reported

 ## Take aways